Hawaii-Based Sustainable Solutions

 President

 Founder Joelle Simonpietri led the internal Innovation Team and renewable fuel manufacturing integration initiatives at Par Pacific Inc’s Hawaii petroleum refinery for over 2 years.
 Ms. Simonpietri was the investment lead for the Waste Management corporation (NYSE: WM) waste-to-energy, waste gasification, and value-added recycled product investments, and interim CEO for an algae aquaculture company.
 A Navy veteran, she was previously a Department of Defense (DOD) Science and Technology program manager for renewable fuels and gasification procurement programs.
 Through her work at DOD, she facilitated the scope of work, design basis, and initial Defense Production Act funding of Honeywell UOP’s Ecofining™ Renewable Diesel hydrotreating process and its first commercial plant, now the World Fuels Paramount renewable jet production plant in Los Angeles California.
+In her free time Joelle can be found hanging out with her kids and going for long swims and paddles in the bays around O’ahu.

 Aaron Ellis